Mad Hatters: Kentucky Derby Hats

 Life in the Churchill Downs Stands

-One hour later we found ourselves being pelted with rain and gale force winds.
-We secured our hats, and dawned our ponchos, but even our rain gear couldn’t stop the miserable weather from getting to us.
-Hours melted away…and with each hour my hat fell a little more apart.
-However in this time of sogginess, all I could think about was how Vietnam’s rainy season had prepared me for this; I knew that I would not melt.
+One hour later, we found ourselves pelted by rain and gale-force winds.
+We secured our hats and dawned our ponchos, but even our rain gear couldn’t stop the miserable weather from getting to us.
+Hours melted away…and with each hour, my hat fell a little more apart.
+However, in this time of sogginess, all I could think about was how Vietnam’s rainy season had prepared me for this; I knew that I would not melt.
 My hat might melt, but my body wouldn’t!

 The Race – Short But Sweet & Muddy

-After 7 hrs of battling Mother Nature, it was finally time for race 11 – the reason why we were all here; to see the run for the roses.
+After 7 hrs of battling Mother Nature, it was finally time for race 11 – the reason why we were all here: to see the run for the roses.
 First, I had to place my bets – should I go with ‘Paddy O’Prada’, ‘Jackson Bend’, ‘Discretely Mine’, or ‘Back Talk’?
-Of should I put all my money on ‘Line of David’?
+Or should I put all my money on ‘Line of David’?
 After all, I have a friend named David.
-In the end I decided to stick with what I know – travel.
+In the end, I decided to stick with what I know – travel.
 I cleverly placed my bet for an international theme and chose ‘Dublin’ to win.

 And they were off….